grafana/loki/docs/sources/query/logcli/getting-started.md

 ---
-title: LogCLI Getting Started
+title: LogCLI getting started
-menuTItle: Getting Started
+menuTItle: Getting started
 description: Installation and reference for LogCLI, a command-line tool for querying and exploring logs in Grafana Loki.
 aliases:
 - ../getting-started/logcli/